Archive for June, 2006

 Every key of the Optimus keyboard is a stand-alone display showing exactly what it is controlling at this very moment.

 As we know, a computer keyboard is bound to whatever was printed on the keys when manufactured.
-This is something we usually don´t pay much attention to, unless we Read the rest of this article »
+This is something we usually don’t pay much attention to, unless we Continue reading The Optimus keyboard

 http://www.users.globalnet.co.uk/~concuss/concussor/vostok.htm